SophieBlueVR/ArmatureCleanup/README.md

 	* Station
 * Destroy the "extra" bones

+### Caveats

+This process currently only works if the bones of your "add-on" armature are named *exactly* the same as the bones you parented them to.
+Often you'll be adding a totally different armature to your avatar.
+So, you'll need to rename all the bones to match the avatar's armature before attempting a merge like this.

+Yes, I'm considering how to actually do that :)

 ## Usage

 Click on `Tools` > `SophieBlue` > `ArmatureCleanup` in the menu bar.
 In the